braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.6 Overview**]

-Chains of two or more links transmit effective influence, yet closed loops allow an event to precede itself through mediation.
-The effective influence relation appears as timestamped paths of length at least two, demonstrating that Axioms 1 and 2 fail to render it irreflexive or asymmetric: triangles yield self-influences, even cycles permit reciprocities via disjoint subpaths.
-Lemmas unpack timestamp strictness and path breaches, revealing how local rules overlook transitive snarls.
+We face a critical realization: chains of two or more links transmit effective influence across the graph, yet closed loops allow an event to precede itself through mediation, effectively creating a time machine.
+The effective influence relation appears as timestamped paths of length at least 2, serving as the bridge between distant events.
+We demonstrate that Axioms 1 and 2, while robust locally, fail to render this global relation irreflexive or asymmetric.
+A simple triangle yields self-influences where an event's consequences return to haunt it, and even cycles permit reciprocities via disjoint subpaths where two events can claim to be each other's ancestor.

-The focus confines to finite cycles without further enforcement.
-The structure justifies constraints through examples, proves timestamp rigor against order collapse, details reflexivity in the quantum and asymmetry in cycle vignettes, then calls for a third axiom.
-Physically, this inadequacy marks the boundary: atoms and tiles construct blocks, but without transitive clamps, the lattice warps into paradoxes, demanding global alignment.
+To understand this failure, we unpack the strictness of timestamps and the nature of path breaches, revealing how local rules can overlook transitive snarls.
+A rule that says "do not step backward" does not prevent a long walk around the block that ends up at the starting line.
+We confine our focus to finite cycles without further enforcement to isolate the problem.
+The structure justifies the need for further constraints through explicit examples, proves the necessity of timestamp rigor against order collapse, and details the reflexivity in the quantum and asymmetry in cycle vignettes.
+We then call for a third axiom to close these loopholes.

+Physically, this inadequacy marks the boundary between the microscopic and the macroscopic in our theory.
+Atoms and tiles are sufficient to construct blocks, but without transitive clamps, the lattice warps into paradoxes.
+We are building a structure that must hold its shape over vast distances, not just between neighbors.
+Without global alignment, the local order we have carefully cultivated dissolves into global chaos, demanding a rule that enforces consistency across the entire network.
 :::

 ### 2.6.1 Definition: Effective Influence {#2.6.1}